alchemycodelab/module-one-curriculum-base/README.md

 ## 'From scratch' data models

-For 'from scratch' deliverables, students will create their own supabase instances.
+- For 'from scratch' deliverables, students will create their own supabase instances.

+- Tables will look something like the below examples.

 ## Beanie babies List/Detail